gatsbyjs/gatsby/docs/contributing/index.md

 ---
-title: Contributing
+title: Contributing to Gatsby.js
 disableTableOfContents: true
 ---

-import EmailCaptureForm from `../../www/src/components/email-capture-form`
+import EmailCaptureForm from "../../www/src/components/email-capture-form"

-# Contributing to Gatsby.js

 Thanks for being interested in contributing!
 We're so glad you want to help!